CERN-IT-INNOVATION/QuASK/docs/source/tutorials_quantum/quantum_0_intro.rst

     from quask.core_implementation import PennylaneKernel

 The class ``PennylaneKernel`` implements the Kernel on PennyLane.
-It requires all the argument of ``Kernel`` plus some additional information such as the name of the device we are using, and the number of shots.
-We can instantiate a wrapper class that already give all the configurations.
+It requires all the arguments of ``Kernel`` plus some additional information such as the name of the device we are using, and the number of shots.
+We can instantiate a wrapper class that already gives all the configurations.
 It follows the example that configure a noiseless simulator with infinite shots.